valguss/TestingPresentation/PITCHME.md

 ## Functional Tests
 - We haven't started using these yet
-- Tests are created to mimic user behavior
+- Tests are created to mimic user behaviour
-  - IE, add a product to basket, go to checkout, complete checkout
+  - IE, add a product to the basket, go to checkout, complete checkout
 - Many of these tests can be quickly adapted for each client
 ---